Ousmane Dembélé: 2017–18: First season and domestic double

+2018–19: Supercopa de España and second La Liga title

 On 12 August 2018, Dembélé scored the winning goal against Sevilla in the Supercopa de España, in an eventual 2–1 victory to win Barcelona their 13th Supercopa de España title.
 He opened his La Liga season's goal tally by scoring the only goal of the game against Real Valladolid, on 25 August, away at the Estadio José Zorrilla.
 On 18 September, Dembélé scored his first Champions League goal of the season, helping Barcelona beat PSV 4–0 at the Camp Nou.
 On 4 November, he inspired Barcelona to a 3–2 comeback away against Rayo Vallecano, scoring the 2–2 equaliser with a half-volley in the 87th minute.
 On 11 December, he scored a remarkable solo goal against Tottenham Hotspur outpacing many defenders, finishing with a cool left footed shot past Hugo Lloris.
 He won the UEFA Champions League Goal of the Week for that goal.
 After the match, Barcelona manager Ernesto Valverde praised the youngster, saying "He has made a great goal, within reach of players with his talent."
+He finished the season with 14 goals, 8 of them in the league, as his club managed to win another La Liga title.

+2019–21: Recurring injuries

 Dembélé injured his left hamstring in the opening match of the 2019–20 La Liga season, a 0–1 defeat against Athletic Bilbao, and was expected to miss five weeks.
+He returned as a half-time substitute in Barcelona's 2–1 home win over Villarreal on 24 September.
+He scored his first goal of the season in a 4–0 win over Sevilla on 6 October, but was later sent off for dissent.
+On 27 November, in a Champions League group match against his former club Borussia Dortmund, Dembélé suffered an injury which led to his substitution after 24 minutes.
+It was later confirmed by Barcelona that he would miss the following ten weeks with a thigh injury.

-In February 2020, he suffered a serious hamstring tear and, following surgery, was not expected to return for six months.
-This would mean despite the extension of the season due to the COVID-19 pandemic, he would miss the rest of the season.
+In February 2020, on his return to training, he suffered a serious hamstring tear which ended his season.

-On 28 October 2020, Dembélé scored his first Champions League goal of the season in a 2–0 victory over Juventus.
+Dembélé returned to the field for the first time in ten months as a 70th-minute substitute for Ansu Fati in Barcelona's La Liga fixture against Villarreal on 27 September 2020.
+He scored his first goal in 380 days in the team's first Champions League fixture of the season against Ferencváros on 20 October.